 El Calafate is a charming village located near the edge of the Southern Patagonian Ice Field in the Argentine province of Santa Cruz.
 It is known as the gateway to Los Glaciares National Park.
 People come here to experience the Perito Moreno Glacier and the El Chaltén region.

-If previously the area lived from sheep breeding for wool, tourism has become the main activity there.
+Previously, the area lived from sheep breeding for wool and now, tourism has become the main activity there.

 It is a symbol of Patagonia.

 Quien come el calafate vuelve por más – Whoever eats calafate comes back for more.

 …which has its story, or rather its two stories.

 The first is about an older woman from the Tehuelches tribe, nomads who roamed Patagonia, living by hunting and gathering.

 One winter, when the clan was preparing to leave, the older woman, too weak, was left alone to endure the cold season.
 She thought she would freeze to death when she turned into a calafate bush by magic.
 The birds found refuge in its branches and ate its berries in the summer.